 Some savoy spinach varieties:

-- Regiment: it is hybrid savoy spinach, that are diseases resistant.
+- Regiment: it is hybrid savoy spinach, that is disease resistant.
 This spinach variety produced high yields.
 The leaves will be in deep green color and are very tender and crispy.

 Semi-savoy spinach offers slightly crinkled leaves, with a crisp texture.
-These spinach leaves are used as a fresh vegetable or even for processing.
-These plants grow upright and not get in touch with soil, so these spinaches are easy to harvest and clean.
-These are highly disease, temperature and bolt resistant and best choice for growing in containers.
+These spinach leaves are used as fresh vegetables or even for processing.
+These plants grow upright and not get in touch with the soil, so these spinaches are easy to harvest and clean.
+These are highly disease, temperature, and bolt resistant and the best choice for growing in containers.

-- Catalina: it is hybrid variety semi-savoy spinach with harvesting period of 48 days.
+- Catalina: it is a hybrid variety of semi-savoy spinach with a harvesting period of 48 days.
 This spinach has spear-shaped leaves that are thick and succulent.
 This semi-spinach variety has moderate bolt resistance.

-- Teton: it is hybrid variety semi-savoy spinach with harvesting period of 40-45 days.
+- Teton: it is a hybrid variety of semi-savoy spinach with a harvesting period of 40-45 days.
 And is resistant to Downey Mildew.
-It is a 3-season, semi-savoy spinach has and produces deep green oval leaves.
+It is a 3-season, semi-savoy spinach that has and produces deep green oval leaves.
 These spinach stems, grow upright and are very slow to bolt.

-- Indian Summer it is hybrid variety semi-savoy spinach with harvesting period of 40-45 days.
+- Indian Summer is a hybrid variety of semi-savoy spinach with a harvesting period of 40-45 days.
 It is a highly productive variety, grows well in three seasons, spring, summer, and fall.
 The spinach leaves are flattened and have a very smooth texture.
 These spinaches are very slow to bolt.